If you’re thinking of building your own custom access control solution, read this first.

-Inorder for this to work, you need a variety of enforcement layers that can optimize every path of data access for both security and performance.
+In order for this to work, you need a variety of enforcement layers that can optimize every path of data access for both security and performance.
 Ask any vendor in this space what their fallback solution is (Ranger, for example, has none) and what the impact of that fallback will be.
 If queries that used to run in a few minutes now take hours, your end users start complaining.

+As the debated of whether to build your own software or buy continues, take a few things into consideration.
 A flexible, intelligent, and powerful access solution is not something to be trifled with.
 Yes, those tech-savvy companies willing to go the extra mile – names like Google, Facebook, Twitter, Lyft, and Tesla come to mind – might be able to solve this problem, but for others it would be all but impossible.
 Sentry and Ranger have proven that point beyond any doubt, failing to deliver scalable security that address the two dimensions of complexity; either the policies get out of control, or the sheer number of systems stifles innovation as an overwhelmed and poorly advised central IT department is chasing tails.

 When looking at the cloud vendors flooding the market with ready-made SaaS solutions, you might wonder: if you cannot easily build it, why not rent instead?
 This is also not an acceptable solution, and for inherently the same reasons: Either the vendors believe what they have is enough, or they underestimate the scope of the task.
 These services also have a fatal flaw, as they aim squarely at the platform and infrastructure teams with their offerings, not the individual line-of-business units.
 The end result is that security is once more not controlled by the owners or users of the data, but by a group that is removed from them.